 How is recognition giving and receiving influenced by work style?

 Recognition data was collected across 4 companies (763 employees total), with each employee profiled as a Product, Process, or People type after completing a scenario-based questionnaire.
 Recognition was recorded (3,197 times) from January to May 2020.
-A number of the members in the Product, Process, and People work-style groups are 253, 214, and 296 persons, respectively.
+The number of members in the Product, Process, and People work-style groups is 253, 214, and 296 persons, respectively.

 If recognition was given uniformly across the 3 work-style groups, the expected values would be proportional to the number of members in each group.
 For example, the Product type, with 253 members out of the total of 763, would be expected to be the recipient of recognition 33.2% of the time.

 The percent difference between the real and expected values for each work-style type as recognition receivers by work-style type of recognition giver is displayed in the table below:

 A positive percent difference represents a work-style type receiving recognition greater than the expected value.
 It shows a preference for giving recognition to that work-style group.
 A negative percent difference represents a work-style type receiving recognition less than the expected value.
 It shows disfavor for giving recognition to that work-style group.

 Our findings are: